ArPiRobot/arpirobot.github.io/docs/guide/starting/setuppi.md

 ## Flash the Image
+*WARNING: Flashing an image to the SD card will erase the entire contents of the SD card!*

 To start, download the newest Raspberry Pi image.
 This image contains a modified version of Raspbian, the official Raspberry Pi OS.
 It has tools, libraries, and programs pre-installed to allow it to work with ArPiRobot robot code.

 The Raspberry Pi loads the OS form a micro SD Card, so the image must be written to a micro SD Card.
 To do so, we will use [balenaEtcher](https://www.balena.io/etcher/).
 Download and run it.
 You should see a screen like the one below.